 LENB

 The LENB function returns the number of bytes used to represent a text string.
-This is particularly useful when working with languages that utilize double-byte characters, such as Chinese, Japanese, or Korean.
+It is useful for languages that use double-byte characters, like Chinese, Japanese, or Korean.

 Example explanation